B2Bitcoin/beBOP/README.md

 - `SMTP_PORT` - Specify all the SMTP variables to enable email notifications
 - `SMTP_USER` - Specify all the SMTP variables to enable email notifications
 - `SUMUP_API_KEY` - The API key for SumUp, if you want to use SumUp for credit card payments.
 You can create your API key here: https://me.sumup.com
+- `SUMUP_MERCHANT_CODE` - The merchant code for SumUp, if you want to use SumUp for credit card payments.
+You can find your merchant code here: https://me.sumup.com
+- `SUMUP_CURRENCY` - The currency code (3-letters) associated to your sumup account
 - `TOR_PROXY_URL` - Url of the SOCKS5 proxy used to access TOR.
 If set, and the hostname for `BITCOIN_RPC_URL` is a `.onion` address, the app will use the proxy to access the bitcoin node.
 In the same manner, if `LND_REST_URL` is a `.onion` address, TOR will be used to access the lightning node.

 You can also set the following environment variables to allow SSO.
 Set your redirect url to `https://<...>/api/callback/<provider>`, where `<provider>` is one of `github`, `google`, `facebook`, `twitter`, when you create your app on the provider's website: